pre-vert/Borrowable-limit-order-book/TO_DO.md

 - more assets can be borrowed from order
 - owner of order can borrow more assets

+## 1. Things to do

+### 1.1 Implement interest rate

+The interest rate is chosen by makers when the order is placed.

+- add a new attribute uint256 interest rate to orders
+- modify placeOrder()
+- compute accrued interest rate
+- add a methof for makers to change the interest rate of an order.
+If the order is borrowed, the change takes effect after the order is repaid.
+- allow maker to liquidate a loan after excess collateral has been exhausted by the interest load

+### 1.2 Implement price feed

+A price feed is pulled whenever a borrowed order is taken to check that the order is not taken at a loss.

+### 1.3 getBookSize

+Number of orders on both sides of the book.

+### 1.4 Implement a minimal deposit size and a minimal non-borrowable size for orders

+We want arbitragers to have minimal incentives to take an order when the limit price is crossed.
+This is not the case if 100\% of the order's assets are borrowed.
+A minimal part of the assets must be non-borrowable, and as a consequence, a minmal deposit size is necessary.

+Example: in the ETH USDC market, a buy order must have at least 100 USDC available for a taker.
+If the minimal deposit is 100 USDC, the borrowable part of the order is y - 100 with y >= 100 USDC the deposited assests.

 ## 2. Lower priority